vojtasvoboda/oc-twigextensions-plugin/README.md

 The example above will output a string like 4 seconds ago or in 1 month, depending on the filtered date.

+Output is **translatable**.
+All translations are stored at `/lang` folder in this plugin.
+If you want more locales, just copy them from [this repository](https://github.com/KnpLabs/KnpTimeBundle/tree/master/Resources/translations), replace `%count%` with `:count` and send it as pull reqest to this repository.

 #### Arguments

 - date: The date for calculate the difference from now.
 Can be a string or a DateTime instance.